 The same number found a lack of relevant skills in its personnel to be a barrier to adopting new technologies, suggesting an investment in training will be required.

 Fighting insurance fraud

 Technology has the potential to play a hugely significant role in tackling and preventing insurance fraud.
 Data analytics can spot irregularities and identify fraud before a claim is processed.
-This will in turn improve the customer experience for the “99 per centof people who do the right thing,” Hattheral says.
+This will in turn improve the customer experience for the “99 per centof people who do the right thing,” Hatherall says.

 However, the use of technologies may give rise to new opportunities for dishonesty, McCafferty says.
 He cites studies that have found a depersonalised experience such as using a chatbot makes some people more disposed to being fraudulent.

 “If you’re going to bring in lots of AI into the insurance space, this is something that will need to be tackled,” McCafferty says .